Tarmity/work_todos/README.md

   ## Installation
-  Down all files, use the terminal to located the folder and install necessary dependencies by running the following command:
+  Down all files using the clone method.
+Using the terminal to located the folder and install necessary dependencies by running the following command:

     npm install